thugmba/GMBA/README.md

 - News posts are stored in the `_news/` folder
 - Images are stored in `assets/images/uploads/`

-### Adding Administrators

-If using Netlify Identity:
-1. Go to your Netlify site dashboard
-2. Navigate to **Identity** → **Invite users**
-3. Enter the email address of the new administrator
-4. They will receive an invitation email

 ## Troubleshooting

-### CMS not loading
+### News not showing up
-- Check that you've properly configured authentication (Netlify Identity or GitHub OAuth)
+- Check that `published: true` is set
-- Ensure `admin/config.yml` is correctly configured
+- Wait 2-3 minutes for GitHub Pages to rebuild
-- Check browser console for errors
+- Clear your browser cache

-### Images not showing
+### Images not displaying
-- Verify the image path is correct
+- Verify the image path is correct (`/GMBA/assets/images/uploads/filename.jpg`)
 - Ensure images are uploaded to `assets/images/uploads/`
-- Check file permissions
+- Check that the filename matches exactly (case-sensitive)

 ### Build errors
 - Run `bundle exec jekyll build` to see detailed error messages